stfcodes/curtis/README.md

 # The #show method is the starting point.
 # `screen` here is the standard screen, and is the #parent of other views.
 Curtis.show do |screen|
-  screen.justify 'Welcome to Curtis.
-A simple ncurses-ruby wrapper.' screen.render
+  screen.puts 'Welcome to Curtis.
+A simple ncurses-ruby wrapper.', h: :center screen.render

   # Initialize a new View via keyword arguments.